Keshi-Engineering/Keshi-app/README.md

 Keshi is an anonymous alert feeds app for cybersecurity professionals powered by Nostr - The new decentralized communication protocol that doesn't rely on blockchain technology to scale.

-- Nostr uses asymmetric key cryptography that can't be compromised.
+- Keshi uses asymmetric key cryptography that can't be compromised.
-- 100% anonymous - your NSEC key is your ID - no email or phone number required!
+- It's 100% anonymous - your nsec key is your ID - there's no email or phone number required to register.
-- You own your data - we collect no user data and keep Big Tech out of your life!
+- You own your data - we collect no user data and nothing is shared with 3rd-party entities.
-- Follow users with familiar Twitter UX fans have come to expect.
+- Follow users with a familiar UX we've all come to expect.
-- No one can manipulate posts you see or share with followers.
+- No one can manipulate posts you see or share with followers..
-- Receive Bitcoin from anyone in the world with built-in support for Lightning Addresses with enhanced privacy.
+- Added shared support for multi-voice "Read Aloud" mode to listen to longer notes on the go.
+- Keshi Money Address powered by AbuCash - a Universal eCash Address for Bitcoin payments that's always available - even when your phone's offline!

 Ex: you@keshi.one